U.S. sending 175 Marines to Romania as part of Africa crisis team

 By David Alexander

-WASHINGTON The Pentagon said on Wednesday it was bolstering the size of its Europe-based Africa crisis response force to 975 Marines, sending 175 new troops to a Romanian base near the Black Sea at a time of tensions over Russia's annexation of part of Ukraine.
+WASHINGTON The Pentagon said on Wednesday it was bolstering the size of its Europe-based crisis response force to 675 Marines by sending 175 new troops to a Romanian base near the Black Sea at a time of tensions over Russia's annexation of the Crimean peninsula.

-The Marines will be part of a team headquartered in Moron, Spain, and primarily meant for operations in Africa, although they can be sent anywhere, a Pentagon spokesman said.
-The decision to base the additional Marines in Romania was made last year before the current crisis, he said.
+The Marines are part of a crisis response team headquartered in Moron, Spain, and primarily meant for operations in Africa, although they can be sent anywhere, a Pentagon spokesman said.
+The decision to increase the force with Marines based in Romania was made last year before the current crisis, he said.

 But it came on the heels of news on Tuesday that General Philip Breedlove, the top U.S. officer in Europe, is considering moving a U.S. warship into the Black Sea in the coming days to reassure NATO allies and exercise with partners.

 Army Colonel Steve Warren, a Pentagon spokesman, confirmed the department was looking at sending a ship to the Black Sea.
-He did not rule out exercises with the Ukrainian navy, but added the ship's schedule of activities was still being decided.
+He didn't rule out exercises with the Ukrainian navy, but added the ship's schedule of activities was still being decided.

 "This is to reassure our allies of our commitment to the region. ...
 It is a direct result of the current situation in Ukraine," Warren told reporters.

-Elaine Bunn, deputy assistant defence secretary for nuclear and missile defence policy, told a Senate subcommittee hearing that U.S. officials were in close touch with European allies in NATO about possible "military options for strengthening the collective defence."
-She declined to give details.

-Warren said the decision to send 175 Marines to Mihail Kogalniceanu military base in Romania, near the Black Sea port of Constanta, was made before Russia seized control of Ukraine's Crimean peninsula last month.
+But Warren said the decision to send 175 Marines to Mihail Kogalniceanu military base in Romania, near the Black Sea port of Constanta, was made before Russia seized control of Ukraine's Crimean peninsula.

 Some 265 Marines are already stationed at the Romanian base as part of a Black Sea Rotational Force that conducts training and other efforts to help build the military capacity of partners in the region.